Nabil-24-stack/Coterate-2nd/README.md

 3. Set up environment variables:
    - Create a `.env` file based on `.env.example`
+   - Add your Supabase URL and anon key
+   - Add your Figma access token
-   - Add your Recraft API key to the `.env` file
+   - Add OpenAI API key for GPT-4o

 4. Start the development server:
    ```